-Course Description Throughout this course we will focus on Earth and Space Science.
+Throughout this course we will focus on Earth and Space Science.
 We will begin with space, move into Earth's history, take a closer look at water systems and finish with weather and climate.
-During this course, you will work independently as well as in groups.
+During this course, you will work independently as well as in groups. independently as well as in groups.